Musk's lawyer challenges Altman's credibility as OpenAI trial nears end

-OAKLAND, California, May 14 : A trial that may shape the future of OpenAI entered its final stages on Thursday, as a lawyer for Elon Musk tried to convince a jury to hold the ChatGPT maker's leaders responsible for transforming the nonprofit into a vehicle to enrich themselves.
+OAKLAND, California, May 14 : A lawyer for Elon Musk hammered at the credibility of OpenAI CEO Sam Altman on Thursday, near the end of a trial at which Musk wants jurors to hold the ChatGPT maker and its leaders responsible for transforming the nonprofit into a vehicle to enrich themselves.

-Musk is suing OpenAI and its Chief Executive Sam Altman for breach of charitable trust and unjust enrichment, accusing them of "stealing a charity" by straying from OpenAI's founding mission to build safe artificial intelligence to benefit humanity.
+Musk is suing OpenAI and Altman for breach of charitable trust and unjust enrichment, accusing them of "stealing a charity" by straying from OpenAI's founding mission to build safe artificial intelligence to benefit humanity.

 The world's richest person said the OpenAI defendants manipulated him into giving $38 million, only to go behind his back by attaching a for-profit business to its original nonprofit, and accepting tens of billions of dollars from Microsoft and other investors to grow.